-IRS scams are responsible for extorting millions of dollars from American taxpayers annually.
+IRS impersonators are responsible for extorting millions of dollars from American taxpayers annually.
 Here’s what you need to know to keep your money safe.

 The Internal Revenue Service has issued warnings to taxpayers regarding the current growing threat of IRS scams.
 The deception begins with the classic phishing scam which then leads to tax-related fraud and identity theft.